Iredell-Statesville Header

 Student-athletes may not accept prizes, merchandise, money or anything that can be exchanged for money as a result of athletic participation (NCHSAA amateur status rule).

 Residency requirement for athletic eligibility – A student who transfers from one school to another without a change of residence is ineligible to participate in athletics for one calendar year.
-However, the principals of the two schools involved may grant athletic eligibility by completing the appropriate waiver form.
-Exception: by NCHSAA rules, a student may not participate in the same sport at two different schools unless there is a documented change of residence.

 ATTENDANCE